0

 No products in the basket.

-Another spectacular view on our way towards the Southern slopes of Mount Etna.
-The mulit-coloured forest with its Autumn outfit creates a stunning contrast with the already frozen and snow-covered main peak.
+The diversity of the landscapes and their flora on Sicily's iconic volcano is quite amazing.
+Colors, vegetation, soil, and plants change constantly, depending on the exact location.
+Therefore, it is absolutely worth exploring this area on foot with multiple hikes.
+Obviously, the scenery also changes a lot depending on the seasons.
+This is a spectacular view on our way from Catania towards the southern slopes of Mount Etna.
+The multi-colored forest with its autumn outfit creates a stunning contrast with the already frozen and snow-covered main peak.
+Just too beautiful...
 (Mount Etna, Italy, December 2022 - Image ID: 202212-IT-26)

-A nice example abouot the power of forests to recover from natural disasters.
+Never give up!
+We all know about the importance of healthy forests for the world's climate, and the challenges they face.
+Forests are home to countless species and provide a valuable recreation area for human beings.
+This photo shows reason for hope as a nice example about the power of forests to recover from natural disasters.
 The first spruces reclaim their territory after a devastating lava stream destroyed all life in its path years ago.
 The snow-covered Mount Etna in the background surrounded by dark clouds adds to the dramatic atmosphere of the scenery.
 (Mount Etna, Italy, December 2022 - Image ID: 202212-IT-25)

-Grass patches on black ash and red rocks
+Grass patches on Mount Etna's black volcanic ash and red rocks

-On its Southern slopes, Mount Etna shows a different face.
-Extended fields of colourful lava and ash are slowly being reconquered by grass and other vegetation.
-The contrasting colours and the blue sky are a true feast for the eyes.
+The southern slopes of Mount Etna attract a large number of tourists.
+There are a number of well-signed hiking trails from the parking lot.
+Using them, or with a cablecar, one can get up to approx. 2.500m above sea level.
+For tours above this altitude, local guides are mandatory to ensure the safety of the visitors.
+The Etna shows us quite a different face here compared to its northern area.
+Extended fields of colorful lava and ash are slowly being reconquered by grass and other vegetation.
+The contrasting colors and the blue sky are a true feast for the eyes.
 (Mount Etna, Italy, December 2022 - Image ID: 202212-IT-27)

 Fumes from hell